jameszangari/juicebox/README.md

 ### Deployment

 You can deploy this using any number of services.
 Vercel and Netlify are the ones I prefer and very easy to setup and sync with your Github repo.

-### Credit

-The store was inspired by the awesome [Gatsby Swag Store](https://github.com/gatsbyjs/store.gatsbyjs.org "gatsby store") as well as countless other devs much more capable than me who put out their awesome work for free.

-### License

-I have open sourced this code under the MIT License in the hope that if this helps people navigate their way around JAMStack eCommerce stores as the Gatsby Swag Store did for me when I first started out.

-### Buy Me Coffee! :coffee:

-If you did find this useful and want to show your appreciation you can buy me a [coffee](https://www.buymeacoffee.com/neum "coffee") :smiley:

-You can also buy some Doggy Stickers from the [store](https://doggystickers.xyz/ "store")! :dog: